Imagine you’re a child in a swimming pool playing Marco Polo.

 Response Strategy #1: Build Confidence

 Here’s a story about why confidence matters.
 In my first semester of graduate school, I signed up for a short fiction workshop with a famous southern writer.
-Let’s call him Dr. B. Dr. B had published many novels, some of which were quite successful as novels, and a few were successful as movies, so he came to this class as something of a quote-unquote “expert.”
+Let’s call him Dr. B. Dr. B had published many novels, some of which were quite successful as novels, and a few were successful as movies, so he came to this class as something of an “expert.”

-One of the first short stories I wrote in this workshop was about a man who wakes up dead in his coffin, buried six feet below the surface.
+One of the first short stories I wrote in his workshop was about a man who wakes up dead in his coffin, buried six feet below the surface.
 He hollows out the ground underneath the cemetery, where he engages in fun social activities with all the other dead people who have been waiting for someone to hollow out a space for them.
 Dr. B, like so many MFA program professors, did not like science fiction or magical realism or horror, or anything resembling it.
 After the workshop panned it, I reviewed my comments from Dr. B. He said, and I’m quoting directly, “This story, in my view, cannot be fixed.”

 I wondered how he knew it couldn’t be fixed.
 Is he the ultimate arbiter of the potential artistic merit?
 I was pissed off.
 I told myself I’d keep working at the story until it was convincing, compelling, and fun to read.
 I imagined the day that I could slip a copy of whatever journal published it into his mailbox with a stickynote that said, “Fixed it!”